VladimirVaize/Unity-Developer-Roadmap/Topics/01-Basic-Level/07-Prefabs/README.md

 - ✅ Whole levels or rooms (as nested prefabs).
 - ✅ Any object that repeats more than 1-2 times in your project.

+---

+### ⭐ If this project was useful, put a star on GitHub!